MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-setup.md

 ## Set Microsoft Defender AV to passive mode

 On certain versions of Windows, Microsoft Defender Antivirus will not enter passive or disabled mode if you have also installed a third-party antivirus product, such as Symantec.
-However, you can enable passive mode by setting a registry key.
+(See [Microsoft Defender Antivirus compatibility](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility)) However, you can enable passive mode by setting a registry key.

 The following procedure applies to endpoints or devices that are running the following versions of Windows:
 - Windows Server 2016;